na-na-hi/renget/archive/onrms.md

 !!! info
 	-> ==**Large Language Models (LLM)**== <-
 ...is AI specializing in processing text:
-- you write LLM **instructions** for what you want it to do
+- you write LLMs **instructions** on what they need to do
-- it responds with text back
+- they give back text as a response

 that's how LLMs operate

 -> ![image failed to load: reload the page](https://files.catbox.moe/ncyuq8.png) <-

-there are hundreds of LLMs worldwide, with some you can chat for free**%#B000B5%*%%** :
+there are hundreds of LLMs worldwide, and you can chat with some for free**%#B000B5%*%%** :
 - by OpenAI - **GPT** (chat via [chatGPT](https://chat.openai.com))
 - by Anthropic - **Claude** (chat via [Claude.ai](https://claude.ai))
 - by Google - **Gemini**, Gemma, PaLM (chat via [Google Advanced](https://one.google.com/explore-plan/gemini-advanced))